GraphiteEditor/Graphite/website/content/features.md

 # Graphite features

-The current version of Graphite provides tools for vector art and graphic design conforming to the ubiquitous SVG format.
-It also supports some experimental, rudimentary raster editing that is improving rapidly.
-This page covers where the project is at and where it's heading next.
+The current alpha version of Graphite provides tools for vector art and graphic design conforming to the ubiquitous SVG format.
+It also supports some experimental, rudimentary raster editing that is evolving with each release.
+All this is built around a central node graph that stores layer data and provides a basic—but continually improving—non-destructive editing and procedural design workflow which is unique for a vector editor.
+This page explains where the project is at and where it's heading next.

 </div>
 </section>